Surg-Dev/GBSAIVD/README.md

 If you include another library in the cpp file, make sure to include it in the compile command (this should've worked automatically, but
 Tegra linux is borked).

 The Navigation script is a WIP but accesses both the magnetometer and the GPS to recieve data.
-Unfortuneately, I ran into issues syncing up the information calls, leading to inaccurate data.
+Unfortunately, I ran into issues syncing up the information calls, leading to inaccurate data.
 Look into TinyGPS++ and the MPU9250 library for info on how to poll data from these devices.
 This absolutely will require a 2nd arduino on board, as one arduino cannot handle the size of this script and the information